Idaho News

 The following year, he gathered a group of riders and industry leaders to found the North American Snowboard Association, with the hopes of partnering with the Snowboard European Association to create an international World Cup circuit, which would eventually feed into Winter Olympics inclusion.

-“Back then, I thought he was wasting his time,” his son, David, said in the release.
+“Back then, I thought he was wasting his time,” David Alden said in the release.
 “Little did I know.”

 Paul Alden sits outside the Vail Resort in a pair of one of the first step-in snowboard bindings ever invented, by one of his sons, Rick Alden.